Approximation Dynamics: Simplicial Dynamical Systems

 In general, a map $g : X_1 \to X_2$ between polyhedra is called a p.l. map when it is associated with a simplicial map between triangulations of $X_1$ and $X_2$.
 While it is obvious that the composition of simplicial maps is simplicial, it is not so obvious that the composition of p.l. maps is p.l.
 It is, nonetheless true, see, e.g. \cite{JFPH} Theorem 1.11.
 It is also shown there that a map $g : X_1 \to X_2$ between polyhedra is p.l. exactly when $g \subset X_1 \times X_2$ is a polyhedron.

-\begin{df} A \emph{simplicial dynamical system} is a simplicial map $\g : K^* \to K$ with $K^*$ a proper subdivision of $K$. \end{df} From such a simplicial dynamical system $\g : K^* \to K$ together with the inclusion relation $J : K^* \to K$ we obtain a two alphabet model with relations $G = \g \circ J^{-1}$ on $K$ and $G^* = J^{-1} \circ \g$ on $K^*$.
+\begin{df} A \emph{simplicial dynamical system} is a simplicial map $\g : L^* \to L$ with $L^*$ a proper subdivision of $L$. \end{df} From such a simplicial dynamical system $\g : L^* \to L$ together with the inclusion relation $J : L^* \to L$ we obtain a two alphabet model with relations $G = \g \circ J^{-1}$ on $L$ and $G^* = J^{-1} \circ \g$ on $L^*$.

 The approximation results will require a bit more background.
-A \emph{derived subdivision} (or first derived subdivision) $K'$ of a complex $K$ is obtained by choosing a vertex $v(s) \in s^{\circ}$ for each $s \in K$.
-The set of vertices $ \{ v(s_0), \dots, v(s_n) \} $ spans a simplex of $K'$ iff they can be renumbered so that $s_0 < s_1 < \dots < s_n $ in $K$.
-The derived subdivision is a proper subdivision of $K$.
+A \emph{derived subdivision} (or first derived subdivision) $L'$ of a complex $L$ is obtained by choosing a vertex $v(s) \in s^{\circ}$ for each $s \in L$.
+The set of vertices $ \{ v(s_0), \dots, v(s_n) \} $ spans a simplex of $L'$ if and only if they can be renumbered so that $s_0 < s_1 < \dots < s_n $ in $L$.
+The derived subdivision is a proper subdivision of $L$.

-If $L$ is a subcomplex of $K$ then $L'$ is a subcomplex of $K'$.
-Hence, if $Y$ is triangulated by $K$ then it is triangulated by $K'$.
+If $L_1$ is a subcomplex of $L$ then $L_1'$ is a subcomplex of $L'$.
+Hence, if $Y$ is triangulated by $L$ then it is triangulated by $L'$.

-For $Y$ a subset triangulated by $K$ we let
+For $Y$ a subset triangulated by $L$ we let {$N^{\circ}(Y,L)$}

-Thus, $N^{\circ}(Y,K)$ is an open subset of $X(K)$ which contains $Y$.
+Thus, $N^{\circ}(Y,L)$ is an open subset of $X(L)$ which contains $Y$.

-\begin{lem} If $Y_1$ and $Y_2$ are triangulated by $K$ and $K'$ is a derived subdivision then
+\begin{lem} If $Y_1$ and $Y_2$ are triangulated by $L$ and $L'$ is a derived subdivision then

-For example, if $s_1, s_2 \in K$ then $N^{\circ}(s_1,K') \cap N^{\circ}(s_2,K') \ = $ \\ $N^{\circ}(s_1 \cap s_2,K')$.
-If $s_1$ and $s_2$ are disjoint then $N^{\circ}(s_1,K')$ and $N^{\circ}(s_2,K')$ are disjoint. \end{lem}
+For example, if $s_1, s_2 \in L$ then $N^{\circ}(s_1,L') \cap N^{\circ}(s_2,L') \ = $ \\ $N^{\circ}(s_1 \cap s_2,L')$.
+If $s_1$ and $s_2$ are disjoint then $N^{\circ}(s_1,L')$ and $N^{\circ}(s_2,L')$ are disjoint. \end{lem}

-{\bfseries Proof:} Let the carrier of $x$ in $K'$ be the simplex spanned by $v(s_0), $ $\dots, v(s_k)$ with $s_{i-1} < s_i$ for $i = 1, \dots k$.
+{\bfseries Proof:} Let the carrier of $x$ in $L'$ be the simplex spanned by $v(s_0), $ $\dots, v(s_k)$ with $s_{i-1} < s_i$ for $i = 1, \dots k$.

-Assume $x \in N^{\circ}(Y_1,K')$.
-Since $Y_1$ is triangulated by $K'$, $v(s_{i_1}) \in Y_1$ for some $i_1$ between $0$ and $k$.
-Since $Y_1$ is triangulated by $K$, $s_{i_1} \subset Y_1$.
-If $x \in N^{\circ}(Y_2,K')$ as well, then, similarly, $s_{i_2} \subset Y_2$ for some $i_2$ between $0$ and $k$.
-Without loss of generality we may assume $i_1 \leq i_2$ so that $s_{i_1} \subset Y_1 \cap Y_2$ and so $x \in N^{\circ}(Y_1 \cap Y_2,K')$.
+Assume $x \in N^{\circ}(Y_1,L')$.
+Since $Y_1$ is triangulated by $L'$, $v(s_{i_1}) \in Y_1$ for some $i_1$ between $0$ and $k$.
+Since $Y_1$ is triangulated by $L$, $s_{i_1} \subset Y_1$.
+If $x \in N^{\circ}(Y_2,L')$ as well, then, similarly, $s_{i_2} \subset Y_2$ for some $i_2$ between $0$ and $k$.
+Without loss of generality we may assume $i_1 \leq i_2$ so that $s_{i_1} \subset Y_1 \cap Y_2$ and so $x \in N^{\circ}(Y_1 \cap Y_2,L')$.

 $\Box$ The following is a version of the standard p.l. approximation theorem.